Dallas County Jail

 Inmates

-Interview with Charles, m ray, Leon, Jean, Accountant, Hot attorney, Gene, Lil Will and Cam
+Interview with Charles, m ray, Leon, Jean, Accountant, Hot attorney, Gene, Lil Will, Cam, big boi, Claire, Walt, Carl, Ed, Devin, Mitch and Ronaldo

 Charles: In general no, I am pretty easy going.
 That being said, there are always people whom you will not be able to get along with, but for the most part it is manageable.
 Just keep in mind, jail is a hard place for anyone to be, so everyone is on edge.